 5. Lastly, if you’re struggling to find the pattern of the shapes, you can look at the answers for clues on the correct answer.
 Look for possible themes or patterns in the possible answers and try to spot what is important when comparing the answers to the question.
 For example, if a sequence of shapes is displayed and all of the answers are either circles or squares then you can assume that the next shape in the sequence must either be a circle or a square.
 And work backwards from this to find which answer matches the question.
 This answer should be the correct one by method of reverse engineering.

-If you are interested in practicing the abstract reasoning section for the UKCAT, go to UKCAT Abstract Reasoning.
+If you are interested in practising the abstract reasoning section for the UKCAT, go to UKCAT Abstract Reasoning.

-If you are interested in practicing the abstract reasoning section for the EPSO, go to this page.
+If you are interested in practising the abstract reasoning section for the EPSO, go to this page.

 JobTestPrep's practice abstract assessment is the most professional and profound web-wide preparation package for your abstract psychometric test.
 Abstract reasoning tests are becoming increasingly utilised by companies as part of their recruitment process, and as such, understanding and mastering abstract reasoning questions is essential for your test preparation.
 JobTestPrep provides company-specific tailored PrepPacks, such as the Macquarie psychometric assessment, preparation tailored to specific test providers such as Cubiks test preparation, and an all-encompassing abstract reasoning preparation pack.
 This pack contains many abstract samples and inductive reasoning tests with hundreds of questions and explanations on how to solve abstract reasoning tests online.
 It includes all types of abstract reasoning tests-both logical and inductive reasoning tests.